-At 1:30 P.M., a carbonaceous chondrite fell in the Federated SSR, USSR.
-Only two stones with a combined weight of 1,165.6 g were recovered, while three other small stones were reportedly destroyed.
-Vacher et al. (2018) observed that Boriskino has an unusual brecciated texture consisting of mm- to cm-sized clasts which were subjected to different degrees of alteration (petrologic types 2.1 to 2.6) and experienced diverse shock histories (up to ~30 GPa).
+At 1:30 P.M. a carbonaceous chondrite fell near the village of Staroe Boriskino in the Federated SSR, USSR.
+Only two stones weighing together 1,165.6 g (TKW 1,342 g in MetBull) were recovered, while three other small stones were reportedly destroyed.
+Vacher et al. (2018) observed that Boriskino has an unusual brecciated texture consisting of mm- to cm-sized clasts that were subjected to different degrees of alteration (primarily CM2.12.6, with one CM1 lithology identified by Verdier-Paoletti et al. ) and that experienced diverse shock histories (up to ~30 GPa).
 They recognized that some clasts exhibit foliation (planar alignment), fractures, flattened chondrules, and other features associated with impact deformation events.

 O-isotopic values of Type 1 and 2 calcite grains in CM2 Nogoyo

 Diagram credit: Fujiya et al., 47th LPSC, #1712 (2016)

 O- and C-isotopic values of Type 1 and 2 calcite grains in CM2 Boriskino